graphitejs/server/README.md

 ```

-Done, your first server is ready!
+Done, your first server **is ready!**.
 Now you only need to create the models and pass them to GraphQl server.

 ## Packages